apache/doris/docs/en/docs/install/k8s-deploy.md

 under the License.
 -->

-Doris-Operators are software extensions to Kubernetes that make use of custom resource to manage Doris and it components.
+Doris-Operator is software extension to Kubernetes that make use of custom resource to manage Doris and it components.
 It provides [DorisCluster](https://github.com/selectdb/doris-operator/blob/master/config/crd/bases/doris.selectdb.com_dorisclusters.yaml) a Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1/) for user to custom resource.
 ## Deploy Doris on Kubernetes

 ### Start Kubernetes